-If a client does not know the nature of the revocation or suspension, a Driving Abstract may be obtained from the Secretary of State (SOS) by filling out the Driving Record Abstract Request Form.
+If a client's license is revoked or suspended and the client does not know the nature of the revocation or suspension, a Driving Abstract may be obtained from the Secretary of State (SOS) by filling out the Driving Record Abstract Request Form.
 There is a $12 fee to get a Driving Abstract.

 The period may be reduced for good cause, considering:

 Typically, reductions require extraordinary circumstances.

 Reinstatement is not automatic and must be applied for on a form supplied by the SOS.